Cenrax/Safe_Outside/README.md

 ## covid-social-distancing-detection

 This is the second part of the project.
-For running the project go to the second folder named SocialD
+For running the project go to the second folder named Social_Distancing and then execute the following instructions.

 ![](/img/result.gif)